 Washing Soda To Remove Stain From Skin

 If you have an Arts and Crafts background this is not new to you.
-However, during my research I found that the washing soda used by Arts and Crafts folks really works well.
+However, during my research, I found that the washing soda used by Arts and Crafts folks really works well.

 Washing Soda, also know as Soda Ash (Sodium Carbonate), works very well at removing wood stains on your skin.
 You would need to mix one part Soda Ash with three parts water.
 Generously place on a cloth and apply to the skin where you have the wood stain on your skin.

-Scrub with the solution with either the cloth or a brush, depending on the amount of stain and then wash with soap and water.
+Scrub with the solution with either the cloth or a brush, depending on the amount of stain, and then wash with soap and water.

 Food-Safe Products To Remove Stain From Skin

-If you would like to try the Plain White Vinegar you would use by itself.
-Simply apply generously to a cloth and rub on the skin where the wood stain is.
+If you would like to try the Plain White Vinegar you would use it by itself.
+Simply apply generously to a cloth and rub it on the skin where the wood stain is.
 Follow up with washing with soap and water.

 How Do You Get Varnish Stain Off Your Hands?

-You can apply all of the removal methods and solutions from the wood stain process, however you need to add one step prior to applying your cleaning solution.
+You can apply all of the removal methods and solutions from the wood stain process, however, you need to add one step prior to applying your cleaning solution.

 Peanut butter is the key.
 A common home remedy for removing any sticky residue is to apply peanut butter.
-The acids in the peanut butter will break down the stick residue and allow you to use one of the methods for the wood stain removal from above.
+The acids in the peanut butter will break down the sticker residue and allow you to use one of the methods for the wood stain removal from above.